JimBenna/nft-rulesets/README.md

 6. All steps are well logged and described.

 ## Future evolutions.
-As mentioned the script is in his first stage.
+:gear: As mentioned the script is in his first stage.
 It hasn't reached a valid number.
 It's just a working file.
 In a near future I plan to add the following features.
 * Taking in consideration the parameters defined in a configuration file.
 * Taking in consideration command line arguments